BenCaiello/isoSegDenoise/README.md

 Typically, this program would be installed by *>>> pip install palmettobug* as this package will be a listed dependency of PalmettoBUG to be automatically installed with it.

-However, isoSegDenoise can be installed separately from PalmettoBUG if needed -- once published on PyPI, installation should be as simple as:
+However, isoSegDenoise can be installed separately from PalmettoBUG if needed -- installation should be as simple as:

     > pip install isoSegDenoise[tensorflow]